Organic Eprints frontpage

 Iannotta, dr. Nino; Noce, dr. Maria Elena; Perri, sig.
 Luigi; Scalercio, dr. Stefano and Vizzarri, dr. Veronica (2006) Susceptibility of olive cultivars to the Camarosporium dalmaticum (Thum) infections.
-Paper presented at ond International Seminar on "Biotechnology and Quality of Olive tree Products around the Mediterranean basin", Olivebioteq, Marsala-Mazara del Vallo, 5th-10th November 2006 II.
+Paper at: ond International Seminar on "Biotechnology and Quality of Olive tree Products around the Mediterranean basin", Olivebioteq, Marsala-Mazara del Vallo, 5th-10th November 2006.

 Summary